Join us for an adventure in flavor!

 moroccan lentil soup in two bowls and garnished with sour cream, parsley and jalepenos

 What to do?
 In India I grew up with an array of lentils in all shapes and colors, but they never lacked flavor.
 We would make any lentils good with our spices and aromatics.
-Our techniques of course helped.
-Just a few days back, in these quarantine times, my husband said he was cooking soup from a lentil based mix he found in the back of the pantry.
+Our techniques, of course, helped.

 a bag of soup mix